raregem1/alx-system_engineering-devops/0x00-shell_basics/README.md

-th script list all files, including hidden files, in the current directory and the parent directory of the working directory an the /boot directory in long format
+the script prints the type of the file named iamafile in the /tmp directory